Pleurisy: Pneumothorax

 Air or gas also can build up in the pleural space.
 This is called a pneumothorax.
 It can result from acute lung injury or a lung disease like emphysema.
 Lung procedures, like surgery, drainage of fluid with a needle, examination of the lung from the inside with a light and a camera, or mechanical ventilation, also can cause a pneumothorax.

 The most common symptom is sudden pain in one side of the lung and shortness of breath.
 A pneumothorax also can put pressure on the lung and cause it to collapse.

 If the pneumothorax is small, it may go away on its own.
 If large, a chest tube is placed through the skin and chest wall into the pleural space to remove the air.

 Hemothorax

-Blood also can collect in the pleural space.
+Blood can also collect in the pleural space.
 This is called hemothorax.
 The most common cause is injury to the chest from blunt force or surgery on the heart or chest.
 Hemothorax also can occur in people with lung or pleural cancer.

 Hemothorax can put pressure on the lung and force it to collapse.
-It also can cause shock, a state of hypoperfusion in which an insufficient amount of blood is able to reach the organs.
+It can also cause shock, a state of hypoperfusion in which an insufficient amount of blood is able to reach the organs.